 Fortunately, I discovered it wasn’t as difficult as I imagined, and the time away helped me understand there’s a delicate balance between participating in real life and interacting with others virtually.
 I now believe there’s value in both.

 Today, more and more people are rejecting social media in an attempt to squeeze more out of real life.
 At some point, most of us have at least wondered once or twice if the emotional drama that comes with this watered-down form of connectedness is even worth it.
 In fact, I know several people who have chosen not to participate at all, and have been happy with that decision for years.

-But it did prompt today’s act of self-care: to reassess my decision to participate in social media.
-A year later I still have mixed emotions about it.
-Sometimes I still wonder if I’m addicted to checking status updates, or if it’s simply a habit of convenience (or boredom).
+Some days I still have mixed emotions about my decision to rejoin the platform.
+Sometimes I wonder if I’m addicted to checking status updates, or if it’s simply a habit of convenience (or boredom).